ChrisFishCahill/managing-irf-complexity/README.md

 ## Developing harvest control rules for Alberta Walleye fisheries

 This directory contains Stan and R code to fit age structured population dynamics models to Alberta FWIN data as per Cahill et al. 2021.
-It also contains .R simulation code that develops harvest control rules for Special Harvest Liscence (SHL) Walleye fisheries given these model fits.
+It also contains .R simulation code that develops harvest control rules for Special Harvest Licence (SHL) Walleye fisheries given these model fits.
 The directory is straightforward, with a "data" folder, an "r-files" folder, a "plots" folder, and an "src" (i.e., source) folder for .stan files.

 The project plan is as follows: